felipe-alvarezv/telegram-discord-application/README.md

 <b>Video Tutorial:</b><br>
 Coming soon...

+<b>Coming Features:</b><br>
+- Addition of multiple Discord webhooks to send messages to more than one channel.

 <b>Bugs/Issues</b><br>
 If any issues are found it would be appreciated if they are reported, thank you.<br>